jonemo/blog.jonasneubert.com/content/posts/2017-02-26-intro-to-barcode-readers.md

 ---
-date: "2017-02-26T00:00:00Z"
+date: '2017-02-26T00:00:00Z'
 published: true
 tags:
   - pycon
   - robotics
   - factorytech
   - barcodes
 title: Intro to Barcode Readers
 ---

-If you read [last week's blog post]({{ site.url }}/2017/02/12/tap-tap-tap/) you already know that I've got three months to put together a physical demo for a [PyCon talk about factory automation](https://us.pycon.org/2017/schedule/presentation/747/).
+If you read [last week's blog post](/2017/02/12/tap-tap-tap/) you already know that I've got three months to put together a physical demo for a [PyCon talk about factory automation](https://us.pycon.org/2017/schedule/presentation/747/).
 This post is the first in a series of progress updates.

 In robotics and automation, the smallest realistic demo has three parts: Sensing, control, and actuation.
 I spent Week 1 selecting and bargain hunting for an industrial barcode reader to cover the _sensing_ part of the demo.
 As I went along I wrote up my notes as an "Introduction to Barcode Readers"; if you only want to know what I ended up buying, scroll down to the end!